ac427/my_cm/bash_scripts/bulk_mail/readme.md

 create emails.csv file and enter emails in below format.
+Don't forget ","
-Don't forget , you can use any text editor) and save the file as emails.csv
+you can use any text editor) and save the file as emails.csv

-Example from emails.csv
+Example from emails.csv ( csv stands for comma separated values)

 first,last,dummyemail@dummy.com